KirbyLV/FileReporter2/readme.md

 Audio extract: MOV with Hap black 16×16 @30fps + PCM16LE 48k (maps video from a generated color source, audio from file).

-Google Sheets: Service Account auth; upsert by filename stem (portion before _vNN), update when a higher version appears.

 Docker: Dockerfile + docker-compose.yml with volumes and a writable /config for settings & service account JSON.

+### Google Sheets:
+Service Account auth; upsert by filename stem (portion before _vNN), update when a higher version appears.
+Your custom columns stay as-is.
+For existing rows we rewrite the whole row—but using the existing values we just read for custom columns, so they’re preserved.

+If you later add a new managed column (say, bitrate), the app adds that header to the right and starts filling it; your custom columns don’t move or get erased.

+The unique key is still stem (the filename base before _vNN).
+If you change stems manually in the sheet, the app will treat them as different assets.

 ## Project Structure
 media-repo-manager/